siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 Bipolar motors have 4 wires (2 pairs), Unipolar motors typically have 6.
 Some other motors have 5, or 8, or whatever.
 8 wire motors are usually wired as 2 sets of bipolar windings (i.e. essentially 2 bipolars wired together).

-Bipolar motors (4 wire) or 8 wire motrs (that you can therefore wire the phases in parallel to effectively make them a bipolar) are preferred over unipolar motors.
+Bipolar motors (4 wire) or 8 wire motors (that you can therefore wire the phases in parallel to effectively make them a bipolar) are preferred over unipolar motors.
 This is because bipolars will have lower coil impedance and therefore more power transfer and torque.

 Five (5) wire motors are usually in a "star" configuration that has a common ground and require a specialized driver.
 TinyG cannot drive 5 wire steppers.